 Spencer Brown’s best fits in the 2021 NFL Draft

-Given his size, one could argue that Spencer Brown is a near-elite athlete at the offensive tackle position.
+Spencer Brown is an elite athlete at the offensive tackle position.
 His athletic traits should be able to translate.
 However, with those traits, he also brings plenty of room for improvement.
 Time will tell if the challenge of the transition will impede his ability to keep refining his game.

 What destinations mesh with Brown’s talents?